-Apps are now being incorporated into cars, wearable technology and home appliances (which are considerably less mobile but still important in terms of applications).
+Apps are now being incorporated into cars, wearable technology, and home appliances (which are considerably less mobile but still important in terms of applications).
 As mobile adoption increases, Apps will become even more crucial to the success of businesses.
 Mobile app developers have recognized that creating Apps for demanding businesses can be a challenge as they are expected to design and build these apps in little time.
-Using programming languages to build apps are for the pros.
+Using programming languages to build apps is for the pros.
 If you have no programming skills then it would be a challenge for you to even attempt to build an app for your business.

-Something happened and someone came up with the brilliant idea of designing and building a platform which could be used to design and build mobile apps with not even a single line of code.
+Something happened and someone came up with the brilliant idea of designing and building a platform that could be used to design and build mobile apps with not even a single line of code.
 All you have to do is to drag and drop features and modules in place and you will have an app in less than an hour.
 That is quite clever.
-This platform has open up the doors for entrepreneurs who have no coding experience, to tap into this business and start building apps, and that’s exactly the opportunity we have created for you at My Apptitecture’s Mobile App Marketing.
+This platform has opened up the doors for entrepreneurs who have no coding experience, to tap into this business and start building apps, and that’s exactly the opportunity we have created for you at My Apptitecture’s Mobile App Marketing.